Danielle Bergstrom (left) and Steve Cancian (right) address the crowd at Westside Church of God. Photo by Peter Maiden.

 Editor’s Note: This article was originally published in September 2017 in Community Alliance newspaper at https://fresnoalliance.com/update-fresno-transformative-climate-communities-funding/.
 Over the last two and a half years, Fresno Free Press has been attending Transformative Climate Communities (TCC) meetings in Fresno and will be publishing a series of articles related to the full process.

 After the second steering committee meeting on Aug.
 2 at the much more comfortable Westside Church of God in Southwest Fresno, there seemed to be (a bit) more clarity.
-It was better organized and the information was much better communicated.
+It was better organized and the information was much more clearly communicated.
 Although why these public meetings have taken place only in the last few weeks when the deadline for proposals for funding projects is only a month away is curious.
-We did learn that the only areas of the city of Fresno that are eligible for this money are Southwest Fresno, Southeast/Downtown Fresno and Chinatown.
+We did learn that the only areas of the City of Fresno which are eligible for this money based on having very high carbon emissions are Southwest Fresno, Southeast/Downtown Fresno and Chinatown.

 Mayor Brand gave a short statement to the public before leaving the meeting.
-It was initially unclear why of the several community groups involved in the TCC, the Central Valley Foundation — a recently formed nonprofit organization of which former Mayor Ashley Swearingen is CEO — has so far led all the meetings in conjunction with consultant Steve Cancian and representatives from the Strategic Growth Council (SGC), the state’s body that ultimately will allocate the funds.
+It was initially unclear why of the several community groups involved in the TCC, the Central Valley Community Foundation — the recently renamed nonprofit organization formerly known as the Fresno Regional Foundation, of which former Mayor Ashley Swearingen is currently CEO — has led all the recent meetings, in conjunction with consultant Steve Cancian and representatives from the Strategic Growth Council (SGC), the state’s body that ultimately will allocate the funds.

-Researching Bergstrom, one learns that, in addition to being policy director of the Central Valley Foundation, she is a special policy advisor for the City of Fresno.
+Researching Bergstrom, one learns that, in addition to being policy director of the Central Valley Community Foundation, she is a special policy advisor for the City of Fresno.
 As “Fresno Transformative Climate Communities Collaborative is staffed by the City of Fresno as an effort to develop the City’s proposal to the Strategic Growth Council for the $70 million in available implementation funds,” that explains her role as facilitator.
-It was said that the TCC was created by Governor Jerry Brown through cap and trade, but it began as AB 2722 in February 2016.
+It was stated that the TCC was created by Governor Jerry Brown, funded through California’s Cap-and-Trade Program, and began as AB 2722 in February 2016.
 It went through the legislative process and was signed into law in September 2016.

-No one from Fresno Building Healthy Communities or the Leadership Counsel for Justice and Accountability is part of the City of Fresno staff.
-At least so far at these meetings, the Central Valley Foundation has had more visible influence than other community organizations.
-All communications about the process have come from Bergstrom.
-Although Swearingen never addressed the public, she gave Bergstrom information a few times from her seat in the audience at Westside Church.
+No one from the local community organizations mentioned as involved with the Fresno TCC program, Fresno Building Healthy Communities and the Leadership Counsel for Justice and Accountability, is part of the City of Fresno staff.
+At least so far at these meetings, the Central Valley Community Foundation has had more a visible influence than these community organizations.
+All public communications about the process have come from Bergstrom.
+Although Swearingen never addressed the public at this meeting, she gave Bergstrom information verbally a few times from her seat in the audience at Westside Church.

 Given that the decision is ultimately the City of Fresno’s, this is technically allowed.
 If the aim is to convince the public that the people of Fresno and not the mayor, the City Council or the former mayor are the decision-makers, however, this does not help.
 On the other hand, TCC has some strict limitations.
 The official submitter will be the City of Fresno because it must be a public entity.
 The reasons for this are 1) whoever gets the money will get it on a reimbursement basis, 2) the funding amount has to be matched and 3) the entity that submits the project to the state has to have the capacity to do large-scale projects.

 H. Spees was selected by Brand to be the point person for the TCC.
 Spees’ response to a question about whether the public’s vote on the proposals could be overridden caused a negative reaction.
-He said that “the mayor is the man in charge.
+He said, “The mayor is the man in charge.
 So, yes, he can.”
-You may remember Spees as a 2016 mayoral candidate and a developer.
+You may remember Spees as a 2016 mayoral candidate and a real estate developer.
 He is now director of housing initiatives for the city, putting him at the heart of the TCC.
 He acknowledged that there has been disinvestment in Southwest Fresno.
 “The Westside has been neglected and redlined.
 We know we won’t earn trust easily but we know it isn’t given.
 Trust is earned.”

 “In the 1960s, a sociologist named John McKnight coined the term redlining to describe the discriminatory practice of fencing off areas where banks would avoid investments based on community demographics.”
-(Cultural Geography: Environments, Landscapes, Identities, Inequalities by William Norton)
+(Cultural Geography: Environments, Landscapes, Identities, Inequalities by William Norton and Mary Walton-Roberts)

-In areas such as Southwest Fresno, there is a history that continues today where developers choose not to build the basic infrastructure needed in communities, like grocery stores and housing developments, as well as avoidance by financial institutions and healthcare services.
+In areas like Southwest Fresno, a history continues whereby developers choose not to build the basic infrastructure needed in communities, like grocery stores and housing developments, as well as financial institutions and healthcare services.
 Even city services such as garbage removal and street paving have been neglected.
 In addition, public works projects have contributed to redlining.
-When Highway 99 was built in the 1960s, it completely cut off Southwest Fresno from the rest of the city and destroyed the business district there.
+When Highway 99 was built in the 1960s and Highway 41 in the 1970s, they completely cut off Southwest Fresno from the rest of the city and destroyed the business district there.
 This is a pattern that happened to African American communities in cities all over the country.

 To have a vote on the proposals community members must attend two-thirds of the steering committee meetings, which started in late July and end in late-September.
 The community recommendations will be taken to the mayor who will approve or disapprove them.
 Then he will take the community recommendations to the City Council, which will vote to approve or disapprove of this proposal package for Fresno to submit to the Strategic Growth Council in Sacramento.
 Proposals must be submitted to the steering committee by Sept.
 12, the steering committee will review them on Sept.
 27 and the city will submit the proposal package to Sacramento by Oct.
 18.